n11188073/CAB432_A1/A2_response_to_criteria.md

 ### In-memory cache

-- **ElastiCache instance name:filterimga2**
+- **ElastiCache instance name: filterimga2**
-- **What data is being cached?:Images retrieved for a specific user (e.g., user glen) from the database but also works on mutliple users the TTL for cache is 5 min after 5 min the cache expires**
+- **What data is being cached?: Images retrieved for a specific user (e.g., user glen) from the database but also works on mutliple users the TTL for cache is 5 min after 5 min the cache expires**
 - **Why is this data likely to be accessed frequently?:Because users may repeatedly request their own images or data, and in a real-world deployment, multiple users could be accessing the same frequently-requested data, making caching essential for performance and reduced database load.**
-- **Video timestamp:**
+- **Video timestamp: 2:25**
 - **Relevant files:**
   **- index.js**
   **- utils/cache.js**